Laatste update: 20 mei 2026

 • A sleeve or bag for transport

-This might cost €50, but it will prevent a repair costing hundreds of euros.
+This might cost 50 euros, but it prevents a repair of hundreds of euros.
 Or worse: the purchase of a completely new tablet.

 4. Software maintenance: updates are your friend

-5. Cleaning: small effort, big effect
+5. Keeping clean: small effort, big effect

 • The Lightning or USB-C port